 United Services for Children is a nonprofit organization that provides pediatric therapy, early intervention and family support services.
 For more than 40 years, United Services has been a leader in preparing children of all abilities to reach their full potential.

 Early Intervention Services focus on children up to 36 months old who have a developmental delay or diagnosed disability and are currently receiving services through Missouri First Steps.
 This program provides a vital beginning to a child’s developmental progress.

 Applied Behavior Analysis (ABA)

-Family Support welcomes new families into the agency, and provides moms and dads with necessary information to make them feel at home at United Services.
+Our Social Worker and staff welcome new families into the agency and provides necessary information to make them feel at home at United Services.

 Donate & Sponsor